This brief Q&A can be used to answer the most common questions related to the updated 1910.145 signage standard.

-Late last year, The Occupational Safety and Health Administration (OSHA) updated its workplace safety sign and tag regulations by adding to the longstanding 29 CFR 1910.145 specifications for accident prevention signs with specific portions of American National Standards Institute (ANSI) Z535 standard.
+In September of 2013, the Occupational Safety and Health Administration (OSHA) updated its workplace safety sign and tag regulations by adding to the longstanding 29 CFR 1910.145 specifications for accident prevention signs with specific portions of American National Standards Institute (ANSI) Z535 standard.

 Previously, OSHA allowed the use of the ANSI Z535-style signs without a fine or violation, but OSHA inspectors would/could document their use as a de minimis condition during an inspection - de minimis being different than the standard, but with no direct or immediate relationship to safety or health.
 With its inclusion into the OSHA standard, a de minimis condition no longer exists when you use ANSI-style sign.

 Accuform calls these “ANSI-ISO Signs” because they incorporate a refreshed ANSI header, with internationally recognized International Organization for Standardization (ISO) symbols.

 International Organization for Standardization (ISO) signs and labels are distinguished by shapes and colors, making them easily understood across virtually all language barriers.

 This refreshed look is available on tags and labels – stock and custom, too!